Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kurunjang, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis shows Kurunjang had approximately 30 dwelling approvals per year.
-Between FY-21 and FY-25, around 152 homes were approved, with another 5 in FY-26 so far.
-On average, about 0.8 people moved to the area for each dwelling built over these years.
+Kurunjang has seen approximately 30 dwelling approvals per year based on AreaSearch analysis of ABS building approval data.
+Between FY-21 and FY-25, around 152 homes were approved, with a further 5 approved in FY-26.
+On average, 0.8 people have moved to the area for each dwelling built over these years.

-All recent building activity consists of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-There are approximately 1576 people per dwelling approval in Kurunjang, indicating an established market.
-Population forecasts suggest Kurunjang will gain 2,896 residents by 2041.
-If current construction levels persist, housing supply might lag population growth, potentially intensifying buyer competition and supporting price growth.
+Nationally, Kurunjang's level is also below average, suggesting maturity and possible planning constraints.
+Recent building activity in Kurunjang consists solely of detached dwellings, maintaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+The area has approximately 1576 people per dwelling approval, indicating an established market.
+According to AreaSearch's latest quarterly estimate, Kurunjang is projected to gain 2,880 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development